madebits/madebits.github.io/blog/2019/2019-04-16-SFTP-With-Shared-Access.md

 sudo adduser sftpuser001 --ingroup sftponly --shell /usr/sbin/nologin --home /data/jail/shared
 ```

-All such users are given same home folder.
+All such users are assigned same home folder.

 Lets make sure we have the needed folders in place.
-All folder that lead to *shared* folder need to be owned by *root* and have mode *755*, if not use these commands:
+All folders that lead to *shared* folder need to be owned by *root* and have mode *755*, if not use these commands:

 ```bash
 sudo mkdir -p /data/jail/shared